presidentbeef/brakeman-site/source/docs/options/index.markdown

 The `-w` switch takes a number from 1 to 3, with 1 being low (all warnings) and 3 being high (only highest confidence warnings).

-## Configuration Files

-Brakeman options can stored and read from YAML files.
-To simplify the process of writing a configuration file, the `-C` option will output the currently set options.

-Options passed in on the commandline have priority over configuration files.

-The default config locations are `./config/brakeman.yml`, `~/.brakeman/config.yml`, and `/etc/brakeman/config.yml`

-The `-c` option can be used to specify a configuration file to use.

 ## Miscellaneous

 To list available checks with short descriptions: